vadim9999/cards-wrapper-component/README.md

 # cards-wrapper-component

-This is a separated module, related with [recipe-antd](https://github.com/ChickenKyiv/recipe-antd) repository Main goal is to separate development process and have a separated place, where we can develop the logic of default components and then use them into our
+This is a separated module, related with [recipe-antd](https://github.com/ChickenKyiv/recipe-antd) repository.

+Main goal is to separate development process and have a separated place, where we can develop the logic of default components and then use them into our.

 We trying to incorporate two major tasks: